MIDNIGHT MURDER MYSTERIES

 The material includes:

-- 1 game board with floor plans of the ship decks and a pathway that indicates the progress of your trip [plus maybe an alternative view on the other side of the board]
+- 1 game board with floor plans of the decks of the ship and a pathway that indicates the progress of your trip [plus maybe an alternative view on the other side of the board]

 - 18 Event cards,